 build technology, science, math, and engineering skills.

 Two-to-six person study rooms offer privacy for small group meetings.
 Adults can use the study rooms during the day for meetings, quiet study, online learning, and gig-economy work, while teens can have a safe space for afterschool and evening gatherings, independent study, and group work.

-To reserve a naming opportunity at HPLCC, please either make a Donation, or fill out our Contact Form by clicking here.
-You can also contact the Highwood Public Library Director Carmen Patlan at (847) 432-5404 or firstname.lastname@example.org.
+To reserve a naming opportunity at HLCC, please either make a Donation, or fill out our Contact Form by clicking here.
+You can also contact the HLCC Director Carmen Patlan at (847) 432-5404 or firstname.lastname@example.org.